nhatanh-zen8/presentation/generics/generics.md

     }
   ```

+  Recall the earlier `Map` example written in Golang, where the `Map` function can be seen as a unification of a family of similar
+  functions for the array generic collection type (i.e. `Map[A, B any]` can be specialized into` MapIntToInt`, `MapStringToBool`
+  etc..).
+The `fmap` function written in Scala above takes a step further: it unifies similar `map` methods for a family of
+  *generic collections* (i.e. `fmap[T[_], A, B](t: T[A])` can be specialized into `fmapArrayIntToInt`, `fmapArrayStringToBool`,
+  `fmapListIntToInt`, `fmapListStringToBool` etc...).
+Higher kinded type gives us programmers a whole new level of separation of
+  concerns to work with.

 ## Higher ranked polymorphism
   Another aspect where we can even be more polymorphic is the instantiation of the type parameters themselves.
 With vanilla
   generics, or even with higher kinded type, at the end of the day the use site of a generic value must be monomorphizable (even
   if you implement generics using type erasure), meaning you have to instantiate all type variables so that you always eventually
   end up with monomorphic type.
 Higher ranked polymorphism lifts this restriction for generic functions in particular.

-  The only language used in industry with support for higher ranked polymorphism is Haskell, so let's take at a simple example
+  The only language used in industry with support for higher ranked polymorphism is Haskell, so let's take a look at a simple
-  where we want a function that takes a list transformation, then applies it to a list of `b` and a list of `c`.
+  example where we want a function that takes a list transformation, then applies it to a list of `b` and a list of `c`.
 A naive
   implementation would look like this:

 ```haskell